PandH4cker/PandShark/README.md

 Then run the main class **PcapReader** in src.core.PcapReader.

 ## Usage:
+Give a pcap as an argument to PandShark.

 PandShark give you a prompt in order to navigate through the packets:
 ```
 1426 packets read